CUBRID/cubrid-testtools/doc/shell_guide.md

 ```

 5. Add `.cubrid.sh` file
-If cubrid has never been installed on the machine, we need add file '.cubrid.sh' at $HOME path manually.
+If cubrid has never been installed on the machine, we need add file `'.cubrid.sh'` at $HOME path manually.

 ## 3.6 Start Consumer
-On controller node, execute the script start_test.sh to start listening the test message after deployment.
+On controller node, execute the script `start_test.sh` to start listening the test message after deployment.
-This will start a shell test when the consumer receive the test message.
+This will start a shell test when the consumer receives the test message.
 ```
 cd ~
 sh start_test.sh